Lunch: History

-Meals have become ingrained in each society as being natural and logical.
-What one society eats may seem extraordinary to another.
-The same is true of what was eaten long ago in history, as food tastes, menu items, and meal periods have changed dramatically over time.
+Tastes in food, menu items, and meal periods have changed dramatically over time.
 During the Middle Ages, the main meal of the day, then called dinner, for almost everyone, took place late in the morning after several hours of work, when there was no need for artificial lighting.
 In the early to mid-17th century, the meal could be any time between late morning and mid-afternoon.

-During the late 17th and 18th centuries, this meal was gradually pushed back into the evening, creating a greater time gap between breakfast and dinner.
-A meal called lunch came to fill the gap.
-The late evening meal, called supper, became squeezed out as dinner advanced into the evening, and often became a snack.
-But formal "supper parties", artificially lit by candles, sometimes with entertainment, persisted as late as the Regency era, and a ball normally included supper, often served very late.
+In England, during the late 17th and 18th centuries, this meal was gradually pushed back into the evening, creating a greater time gap between breakfast and dinner.
+A meal called lunch came to fill this gap.
+The late evening meal, called supper, became squeezed out as dinner advanced into the evening, and often turned into a snack.
+Formal "supper parties", artificially lit by candles, sometimes with entertainment, persisted as late as the Regency era, and a ball normally included supper, often served very late.

 Until the early 19th century, Luncheon was generally reserved for the ladies, who would often have lunch with one another when their husbands were out.
-The meal was often relatively light, and often included left-overs from the previous night's dinner, which were often plentiful.
+The meal was relatively light, and typically included left-overs from the previous night's dinner, which were often plentiful.
 As late as 1945, Emily Post wrote in the magazine Etiquette that luncheon is "generally given by and for women, but it is not unusual, especially in summer places or in town on Saturday or Sunday, to include an equal number of men" – hence the mildly disparaging phrase, "the ladies who lunch".
 Lunch was a ladies' light meal; when the Prince of Wales stopped to eat a dainty luncheon with lady friends, he was laughed at for this effeminacy.

 Beginning in the 1840s, afternoon tea supplemented this luncheon at four o'clock.
 Mrs Beeton's Book of Household Management (1861) – a guide to all aspects of running a household in Victorian Britain, edited by Isabella Beeton – had much less to explain about luncheon than about dinners or ball suppers:

 Modern

 With the growth of industrialisation in the 19th century, male workers began to work long shifts at the factory, severely disrupting the age-old eating habits of rural life.
-Initially, workers were sent home for a quick dinner provided by their wives, but as the workplace was moved farther from home, working men took to giving themselves something portable to eat during a break in the middle of the day.
+Initially, workers were sent home for a quick dinner provided by their wives, but as the workplace was moved further from home, working men took to giving themselves something portable to eat during a break in the middle of the day.